Oldsmobile Aurora: Second generation (2001–2003)

 Oldsmobile's original intention for the second generation was to move the Aurora further upmarket, retaining its V8-only drivetrain and sharing a platform with the new Buick Riviera, as with the first gen Aurora.
 This would have created more room within the Oldsmobile line for a four-door Eighty-Eight successor to be marketed as the "Antares" (though there was talk of naming it the Aurora V-6 or Aurora 6, as the Antares name was not liked during focus group testing); this platform was known internally as "G-plus".
 Buick dropped its Riviera development plans at the same time Oldsmobile faced fiscal trouble.
 The division was then forced to re-engineer the Antares into an acceptable Aurora in a short time.
 Still using the G-body design, the re-engineered Aurora was the result, retaining its 4.0 V8 Northstar mounted to a 4T80-E automatic transmission.

 The second generation Aurora also offered a V6 engine, the LX5, a version of the DOHC Aurora V8 with six cylinders.
-The V6-powered Aurora was manufactured solely for model years 2001–2002, with production ending in mid-2002.
+The V6-powered Aurora was manufactured solely for the 2001 and 2002 model years, with production ending in mid-2002.